Is My Home Eligible for the $99 cost and rebates or financing?

 This is done by hooking a large fan to one of the doors of the home and pulling the air out of the house, this will cause air to enter the home from any little holes or gaps around the envelope of the home.
 The energy advisor will then use thermal imaging technology to scan around the home for where these air leaks are coming from, they will point these areas out to you and let you know how to reduce this leakage.

 Within 2 weeks of the initial assessment you will receive a detailed report from your energy advisor that shows how your home is consuming energy and gives prioritized recommendations on how to reduce your energy usage, make your home more comfortable, more environmentally friendly and less expensive to operate.
 From this list you will then choose which upgrades you want to do and get to work making your home more efficient!
-If you are enrolled in the Efficiency Nova Scotia Home Energy Assessment Program, you will choose between rebates or financing and you will have up to 12 months from the day of the initial evaluation to complete the upgrades you decide to do.
+If you are enrolled in one of the provincial Energy Assessment Program, you will have up to 12 months from the day of the initial evaluation to complete the upgrades you decide to do.
 (Extensions can be granted on a case-by-case basis.)

-Once you have completed all the upgrades you want to do, you call you call or email Homesol to book a follow up evaluation.
+Once you have completed all the upgrades you want to do, you call or email Homesol to book a follow up evaluation.
 Your Energy Advisor will verify your upgrades and perform another blower door test to see how much you have improved your air tightness.
 They will then provide you with a follow up report and EnerGuide label that shows how energy efficient your home is compared to others of the same size.
-If you are eligible for rebates through the Efficiency Nova Scotia Home Energy Assessment Program, your energy advisor will apply for these rebates on your behalf.
+If you are eligible for rebates through the Provincial Program, your energy advisor will apply for these rebates on your behalf.

 For more information or to book an appointment call 1-855-489-5305.
 You can also book online today!